mongodb-js/mongodb-schema/README.md

 ### 5. Adaptive Binning

-Some data types contain a field `bins`, where the data is discretized into bins with a variablebin size, depending on the data distribution.
+Some data types contain a member `bins`, where the data is discretized into bins with a variablebin size, depending on the data distribution.

 A _bin_ is defined as ... @TODO